yun-liu/BING/README.md

 **1. Installation on Linux**

-Tested on Ubuntu 15.04 with CUDA 7.5 and OpenCV 3.0.
+Tested on Ubuntu 15.04 with OpenCV 3.0.

 To build:
 ```